med-amine01/mad-books-ecommerce/README.md

 - Add books to the shopping cart and proceed to checkout.
 - Manage user profile, including order history and account settings.

+To access the application as an admin user, use the following credentials:
+- Login: admin@gmail.com
+- Password: Admin123*

 Feel free to explore the application and test its functionalities.

 ## Contributing